erlang/otp/lib/ssh/doc/guides/hardening.md

 DoS (Denial of Service) attacks are hard to fight at the node level.
 Here are firewalls and other means needed, but that is out of scope for this guide.
-However, some measures could be taken in the configuration of the SSH server to increase the resilence.
+However, some measures could be taken in the configuration of the SSH server to increase the resilience.
 The options to use are:

 ### Counters and Parallelism

 - **[max_sessions](`m:ssh#hardening_daemon_options-max_sessions`)** - The
   maximum number of simultaneous sessions that are accepted at any time for this daemon.
 This includes sessions that are being authenticated.
-The default is that an unlimited number of simultaneous sessions are allowed.
-It is a good candidate to set if the capacity of the server is low or a capacity margin is needed.
+The default is 1024.
+  It is a good candidate to lower if the capacity of the server is low or a capacity margin is needed.

 - **[max_channels](`m:ssh#hardening_daemon_options-max_channels`)** - The
   maximum number of channels that are accepted for each connection.
-The default is unlimited.
+The default is 256.

 - **[parallel_login](`m:ssh#hardening_daemon_options-parallel_login`)** - If set
   to false (the default value), only one login is handled at a time.
 If set to